-- 1. Cattle exhibitors are instructed that their exhibits should not be trucked or shipped to the Calhoun County Fair, unless entries have been accepted and space allowed by the Superintendent, by deadline date. - 2.
-Cattle must be free of horns except; calves or breed specific - 3.
-All bulls one year of age or older must have a permanent nose ring and must be shown with lead on ring. - 4.
-All animals must have RFID tag. - 5.
-Per breed, an exhibitor cannot receive more than two premiums in any lot. - 6.
-It is recommended that all beef cattle be secured with halters and neck ropes. - Animals comprising a herd may compete for individual premiums. - 8.
-Only one money will be paid for any one animal except where shown in group. - If livestock are not healthy and/or well cared for when brought to the Fair, the CCAIS Board or designee have the authority to send them home and you will forfeit entry fees and any premiums. - 10.
-Clipping chutes are not to be in the barn without permission of the Superintendent.
+- Announcements for the barn will be made on our Facebook page Calhoun County Beef Breeding. - You or your club leader must contact the Beef Breeding Superintendent for stalling space in the barn by August 1st under rule # 18 - Cattle exhibitors are instructed that their exhibits should not be trucked or shipped to the Calhoun County Fair, unless entries have been accepted and space allowed by the Superintendent, by deadline date. - 4.
+Cattle must be free of horns except; calves or breed specific - All bulls one year of age or older must have a permanent nose ring and must be shown with lead on ring. - 6.
+All animals must have RFID tag. - 7.
+Per breed, an exhibitor cannot receive more than two premiums in any lot. - 8.
+It is recommended that all beef cattle be secured with halters and neck ropes. - 9.
+Animals comprising a herd may compete for individual premiums. - 10.
+Only one money will be paid for any one animal except where shown in group.

-- 11. All cattle should be vaccinated for shipping. - 12.
-All out-of-state livestock MUST have official certificate of "Veterinary Inspection Health Certificate" issued by an accredited veterinarian.
-Details of State Livestock Rules are available at the Fair Office. - 13.
-All stalls MUST be cleaned before exhibitor vacates the fairgrounds. - 14.
+- 11. If livestock are not healthy and/or well cared for when brought to the Fair, the CCAIS Board or designee have the authority to send them home and you will forfeit entry fees and any premiums. - 12.
+Clipping chutes are not to be in the barn without permission of the Superintendent. - 13.
+All cattle should be vaccinated for shipping. - All out-of-state livestock MUST have official certificate of "Veterinary Inspection Health Certificate" issued by an accredited veterinarian.
+Details of State Livestock Rules are available at the Fair Office. - 15.
+All stalls MUST be cleaned before exhibitor vacates the fairgrounds. - 16.
 Youth under the age of 6 years old cannot show livestock as an individual.
 They cannot lead livestock into the show ring unless a parent or legal guardian is there to help on the lead line.
-They cannot show with older exhibitors. - 15.
+They cannot show with older exhibitors. - 17.
 Please note: Cattle do not have to be registered nor do they have to be full blood to show in a breed.
 Cattle may be shown in the breed they have the highest breed percentage or be shown as crossbreed.
-Example: Shorthorn plus show as Shorthorn, Limflex as Limousin. - 16.
-Beef Feeder Calf (Divisions 11 & 25): - a.
-Classes will be divided by weight by Superintendent and ran through scales Saturday at time posted by Superintendent. - b.
+Example: Shorthorn plus show as Shorthorn, Limflex as Limousin. - 18.
+Beef Feeder Calf (Divisions 11 & 25): - a) Classes will be divided by weight by Superintendent and ran through scales Saturday at time posted by Superintendent. - b.
 All calves must be castrated before fair and will not be allowed to show in bull classes. - c.
 Maximum weight allowed to be eligible for Grand or Reserve is 650lbs. - d.
 Calves must be of Beef breeds only no dairy calves will be allowed. - e.
-Calves over 650lbs not eligible for Champion placings but will receive a class placing in a separate class. - 17.
+Calves over 650lbs not eligible for Champion placings but will receive a class placing in a separate class. - f.
+Heifers may be shown as a beef feeder class.
+That same heifer cannot be shown in a heifer breed class, but may be used in your family group classes. - 19.
 Beef Feeder calves may be used in your family's group classes.